 Call me biased, but an effective strategy for winning a Social Security Disability (SSD) or Supplemental Security Income (SSI) disability case is to hire an attorney to assist you with your claim.
 An attorney well versed in Social Security Disability law has the experience and knowledge of the process, rules and laws oft times required to win benefits on these complex claims.

-The majority of claimants (individual who have filed for SSSD or SSI) are denied at the initial application (63% denial rate) and reconsideration (86% denial rate) stages of their claim.
+The majority of claimants (individual who have filed for SSSD or SSI) are denied at the initial application (68% denial rate) and reconsideration (86% denial rate) stages of their claim.
 Many claimants are not aware of the relatively strict appeal deadlines (generally 60 days) or their right appeal an adverse decision (in fact, less than 20% of initial denials are appealed.)
-If a claimant is denied twice, he or she should ask for a hearing before a Social Security Administrative Law Judge (where ^5% of claims are apporved - yeah!)
+If a claimant is denied twice on the same claim, he or she should ask for a hearing before a Social Security Administrative Law Judge (where approximately 55% of claims are approved - yeah!)
 Working with somebody who knows the Social Security rules, policies and procedures may be crucial to improving one's chances of being awarded benefits.

 How a Disability Attorney Helps Social Security Award You Benefits